Peter Pan (1954 musical)

 Peter Pan is a 1954 musical based on J. M. Barrie's 1904 play Peter Pan and his 1911 novelization of it, Peter and Wendy.
-The music is mostly by Moose Charlap, with additional music by Jule Styne, and most of the lyrics were written by Carolyn Leigh, with additional lyrics by Betty Comden and Adolph Green.
+The music is by Moose Charlap and the lyrics by Carolyn Leigh.

 The original Broadway production, starring Mary Martin as Peter and Cyril Ritchard as Captain Hook, earned Tony Awards for both stars.
 It was followed by NBC telecasts of it in 1955, 1956, and 1960 with the same stars, plus several rebroadcasts of the 1960 telecast.
 In 2014, the musical was broadcast on NBC featuring several new numbers, and starring Allison Williams and Christopher Walken.
 The show has enjoyed several revivals onstage.

 In 2024, a national tour launched, directed by Lonny Price, with a new book by Larissa Fasthorse.